pinheiroGroup/Kinbiont.jl/docs/src/05_examples_simulations/index.md

 ```julia
 plot(Simulation)
 ```
-We can also consider other kinds of reactions for example.
+We can also consider other kinds of reactions, for example.
 Glycolysis is a metabolic pathway that converts glucose into pyruvate, generating ATP and NADH in the process.
 The pathway consists of multiple enzymatic reactions involving various intermediates.
 This model simulates the glycolysis pathway using a reaction network.

 Define the Glycolysis Reaction Network: